-The Liturgy last week revealed the mystery of God’s plan—that in Jesus all peoples, symbolized by the Magi, have been made “co-heirs” to the blessings promised Israel.
+The Liturgy last week revealed the mystery of God’s plan—that in Jesus all peoples, symbolized by the magi, have been made “co-heirs” to the blessings promised to Israel.
 This week, we’re shown how we claim our inheritance.

-That’s why the crowds are so anxious at the start of today's Gospel.
+That’s why people of the whole Judean countryside and all the inhabitants of Jerusalem were going out to John.
 But it isn’t John they’re looking for.
 God confirms with His own voice what the Angel earlier told Mary—Jesus is the Son of the Most High, come to claim the throne of David forever (see Luke 1:32–33).

 In the Baptism that He brings, the voice of God will hover over the waters as fiery flame, as we sing in today’s Psalm.
-He has sanctified the waters, made them a passage-way to healing and freedom—a fountain of new birth and everlasting life.
+He has sanctified the waters, made them a passage—a way to healing and freedom—a fountain of new birth and everlasting life.